Adrodoc/MPL/README.md

 There are multiple ways to compile `.mpl` files:
 * Open the file in the IDE and compile it by hand.
 You can find a detailed explanation in the tutorial.
 * Run the standalone compiler [from the command line](https://github.com/Adrodoc55/MPL/wiki/Using-MPL-from-the-command-line).
-* Compile MPL ingame using the Bukkit plugin [MplManager](https://gitlab.crazyblock-network.net/BrainStone/MplManager).
+* Compile MPL ingame using the Bukkit plugin [MplManager](https://gitlab.crazyblock-network.net/BrainStone/MplManager) by BrainStone.

 Download
 --------